coder/coder/docs/README.md

 layer of infrastructure control.
 This additional layer allows admins to:

 - Support ARM, Windows, Linux, and macOS workspaces
-- Modify pod/container specs (e.g., adding disks, managing network policies, setting/updating environment variables)
+- Modify pod/container specs (for example: adding disks, managing network policies, setting/updating environment variables)
 - Use VM/dedicated workspaces, developing with Kernel features (no container knowledge required)
 - Enable persistent workspaces, which are like local machines, but faster and